codingispink/Movies-Recommendation-System-/README.md

 ````

 **b.
 Recommend based on history**
-Similarly, create a variable called history.
-This variable will loop through the list of movie ids in the content dataframe table in the self.hist list and return the movie id array.
-Then, we will apply the KNN method to calculate the weighted average of all the data points in the history array and return 5 recommended movies based on the history.
+Similarly, create a variable called history containg only the genre data for the movies in our self.hist list.
+Then, we will apply the KNN method on the average of all the data points in the history array and return 5 recommended movies based on the history.

 ```
 history = np.array([list(contents.iloc[iloc]) for iloc in self.hist])
+distance,neighbors =nn_algo.kneighbors([np.average(history, axis=0)],n_neighbors=n_recommend + len(self.hist))
 ```

 **Oberseve the results**

 ```
-print(recommender.recommend_on_movie('Father of the Bride Part II (1995)')
+print(recommender.recommend_on_movie('Father of the Bride Part II (1995)'))
 ```

 The results returned: _['Waiting for Guffman (1996)', 'Jimmy Hollywood (1994)', 'Kolya (1996)', 'Life with Mikey (1993)', '8 1/2 Women (1999)']_